byui-cit/cit470/tiered_app/README.md

 - Use either [MariaDB](https://mariadb.org/) or [MySQL](https://www.mysql.com/) as the back-end database.
 Very likely, this will be easy to install using your Linux distribution's package manager.
 - Use either [Apache HTTP Server](https://httpd.apache.org/) or [nginx](https://nginx.org/) as your web server.
-Very likely, these will be easy to install using your Linux distirbution's package manager.
+Very likely, these will be easy to install using your Linux distribution's package manager.
 - Download the latest version of [Question2Answer](https://www.question2answer.org/) to your **dmz** web server.

 ### Requirements